-Why do you need a pipe inspection?
+Why do you need a video pipe inspection?

 A video pipe inspection can give information that is not obtainable without a visual inspection.
 Video inspections can determine if and where there is root intrusion, pipe cracking, offset joint pipes and corrosion.

 A push camera can travel 150-175 feet down a utility line from a single access point, while the remotely controlled crawler camera can travel up to 1000 feet from an access point.

 Can you navigate one or more bends/turns?

 The push camera is able to make 1 or 2 turns in a line.
 The crawler camera isn’t designed to make turns, as it puts friction on the line which can cause it to snap.